rhomobile/rhomobile-docs/docs/en/2.2.0/rhostudio.tutorial.md

 ### Installing the SDK

-On Macintosh computers, once you have installed Xcode, RhoStudio will know the location of the iOS SDK.
+On Mac OS, once you have installed Xcode, RhoStudio will know the location of the iOS SDK.
 You do not set any locations.

 On other platforms, such as Android, you need to install the SDK, and then set RhoStudio Preferences for that platform's SDK.
 For example, on an Android device, you must download and install: